What Has Been the Greatest Disappointment in Your Life?

 Believe it or not, it is also okay to not have had a "greatest" disappointment.
 However, in that case, provide an example of one particularly disappointing experience, or speak more generally about how you would handle a disappointing moment.

-Choose Disappointments Which Can be Viewed as Successes
+Choose Situations Which Can be Viewed as Successes

 You can respond directly to this type of question by mentioning a disappointment where you fell short of a very high expectation that you set for yourself.
 By doing so, you establish that you are a driven employee who strives for a high level of achievement.